sensoubhik11/eco-assignment/README.md

 ## Project Description
 This assignment is organized into a few main steps:

-- **Data Collection**: Using data from Agmarknet, filtered for tomato arrivals and prices in the Paschim Bardhaman district.
+1. **Data Collection**: Using data from Agmarknet, filtered for tomato arrivals and prices in the Paschim Bardhaman district.
-- **Data Processing**: Cleaning and transforming data to fit the requirements for regression, including converting units for consistency.
+2. **Data Processing**: Cleaning and transforming data to fit the requirements for regression, including converting units for consistency.
+3. **Demand Curve Estimation**:
-- **Demand Curve Estimation**: Calculating the linear demand curve equation using OLS, with the slope and intercept representing the relationship between price and quantity.
+   - Calculating the linear demand curve equation using Ordinary Least Squares (OLS) regression.
+   - The slope and intercept represent the relationship between price (modal price) and quantity (demand).
+   - The model was evaluated for goodness of fit using **R²** (0.8740), which indicates that approximately **87.4%** of the variance in quantity demanded is explained by the model.
+   - The **Adjusted R²** (0.8730) further confirms the robustness of the model, considering the single predictor used.
+4. **Visualization**:
-- **Visualization**: Plotting the demand curve to visualize the relationship, with the final plot saved as a high-resolution image.
+   - Plotting the demand curve to visualize the relationship.
+The final plot is saved as a high-resolution image, showcasing the demand curve and its fit to the data.

 ## File Structure
 ```